ShiauuenDing/gif_search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-User can search GIFs, click a GIF to save it to "favorites", and view their favorite GIFs.
+User can search GIFs, add GIFs to "favorites", and view their favorite GIFs.